GFW Technical Review 06 – HTTPS Censorship

 Domain Fronting

-Domain fronting is a circumvention technique designed to evade GFW’s SNI-based censorship.
+Domain fronting is a circumvention technique designed to evade the GFW’s SNI-based censorship.
 It was widely used between 2014 and 2018 in popular circumvention tools like Lantern, exploiting a non-standard behavior that major cloud providers unintentionally supported.

 In an HTTPS connection, the destination domain name appears in three places: the DNS request, the TLS ClientHello (SNI), and the HTTP Host header inside the encrypted request.
-The first two are visible to GFW; the third is encrypted.
+The first two are visible to the GFW; the third is encrypted.

 CDN Infrastructure